 The report below is one of a series of drafts of a memo prepared by Cmdrs.
 Wenger, Engstrom, and Lt.
 Cmdr.
 Meader for the Director of Naval Communications.
-I have reproduced this one, available at the website of
+I have reproduced this one, available at the Online Exhibition of The Battle of the Atlantic hosted by the Mariner’s Museum.

 MEMORANDUM FOR DIRECTOR OF NAVAL COMMUNICATIONS